 Okay I realize this is stretching it a bit as Silver Nemesis is only partly set in the past.
 I suppose another similarity these stories both have is that they both feature a female villain who undermines the Cybermen greatly.

 Of the two of them I’d definitely say that The Next Doctor was better.
-I love the Next Doctor I think its great fun and also even though the Cybermen are undermined for miss Hartigan at the end up until then I think that they are effective villains in the story such as during the scene in the graveyard.
+I love the Next Doctor I think its great fun and even though the Cybermen are undermined for miss Hartigan at the end.
+Up until then I think that they are effective villains in The Next Doctor, such as during the scene in the graveyard.

 Sadly however the Cybermen are just complete doofuses throughout Silver Nemesis.